 - What is the typical lead time for a diaphragm pump?

 Calculating Your Flow Rate

 Flow rate is a critical factor to consider when evaluating a diaphragm pump for your vacuum lifter.
-A diaphragm pump's flow rate measures the volume of air that the unit can move within a given time interval, typically measured in cubic feet per minute (cfm), liters per minute (lpm), or other such units of volume/time.
-Note that vacuum pumps have flow ratings that are measured when there is zero resistance – or "wide open."
-This is a nominal rating and should be read with caution because the flow rate drops as soon as resistance is applied, such as trying to reach a specific vacuum level.
+A diaphragm pump’s flow rate measures the volume of air that the unit can move within a given time interval, typically measured in cubic feet per minute (cfm), liters per minute (lpm), or other such units of volume/time.
+Note that vacuum pumps have flow ratings measured when there is zero resistance – or “wide open.”
+This is a nominal rating and should be read cautiously because the flow rate drops as soon as resistance is applied, such as trying to reach a specific vacuum level.